All Episodes

 And we don't know why.

-Uh well, I don't hazard a guess.
+Well, I don't hazard a guess.

-May that that may please the Scalia family, by the way.
+That may please the Scalia family, by the way.

 You don't know.

-No, and I'm not trying to be no, no, it could well be.
+No, and I'm not trying to be.

-I I just why why Obama had no affection for Scalia.
+Obama had no affection for Scalia.

-You got a chance to see Hezbollah.
+You got a chance to see Hezbollah?

-Um, I I would love to go to Cuba.
+Look, I would love to go to Cuba.

-I would only do it uh full sunshine.
+I would only do it full sunshine.

 Selma in Ridgewood, Queens, New York.